NNPDF/pineappl/tutorial/mainpage.md

 instance, to group the channels together.
 This is an optimization step, as fewer channels result in a smaller grid file.

+Note that channels with the transposed initial states, for instance anti-down—up, are merged with each other, which always works if the two initial-state hadrons are the same; this is an optimization step, also to keep the size of the grid files small.

 All remaining channels are the ones with a gluon (in this case denoted with `0`) or with a photon, `22`.

-## What is the size of each partonic channel: `pineappl channels`
+## The size of each partonic channel: `pineappl channels`

-Since we an understanding of how PineAPPL constructs the luminosity function, we can ask the size of each partonic channel:
+Since we an understanding of how PineAPPL constructs the luminosity function (see the previous section), we can ask for the size of each partonic channel:

     pineappl --silence-lhapdf channels LHCB_WP_7TEV.pineappl.lz4 CT18NNLO